Glottography/tutorials/georeferencing/index.md

 # Georeferencing language maps in QGIS

-This tutorial walks you through the process of georeferencing a language map provided as a raster image in QGIS.
+This tutorial walks you through the process of georeferencing a language map provided as a raster image.
 Georeferencing assigns geographic coordinates to the map, enabling it to be accurately located and displayed in a geographic information system (GIS).

-QGIS is a free, open-source GIS platform available for download [here](https://qgis.org).
+## Requirements
+**Software**: [QGIS](https://qgis.org) is a free and open-source geographic information system (GIS).
+This tutorial uses version **QGIS 3.34.4-Prizren**.

-We will georeference a map of the Alor-Pantar languages in Indonesia from the article *"Introduction to The Papuan Languages of Timor, Alor and Pantar"* by Schapper (2020).
-The map is available as a raster image in jpg-format.
+**Data**: A map in raster image format (e.g., JPG, TIFF, or PNG).
+In this tutorial, we will georeference a map of the Alor-Pantar languages in Indonesia from Schapper (2020), *Introduction to the Papuan Languages of Timor, Alor, and Pantar*.
+The map is available as a JPG raster image [here](in/map3papuan.jpg).

 <figure>
   <img src="images/map3papuan.jpg" alt="Map of the Alor Pantar languages" width="500"/>
   <figcaption><em>Map of the Alor Pantar languages from Schapper (2020)</em></figcaption>
 </figure>

 ## Adding a basemap
 Before we can georeference the Alor-Pantar map, we first open a basemap in QGIS.
 The basemap serves as a reference for accurately aligning the language map.
 To do this, go to `HCMGIS > Basemaps > Vector tiles > Carto Basic` to add the **Carto Basic** basemap from the **HCMGIS** plugin. **Carto Basic** is a clean, visually neutral basemap that uses data from **OpenStreetMap**.